 Doctor Who lands in Cardiff

-When BBC Worldwide were looking for a new long term home for the Doctor Who Experience it was an obvious choice to bring this famous multi-sensory interactive exhibition to a new purpose-built residence in the city of Cardiff, next to the Roath Lock Studios, the BBC’s largest drama production outside of London where the show will be filmed from later this year.
+When BBC Worldwide were looking for a new long-term home for the Doctor Who Experience, it was an obvious choice to bring the famous multi-sensory exhibition to a purpose-built residence in the city of Cardiff—right next to the Roath Lock Studios, the BBC’s largest drama production outside of London, and the place where the show would soon be filmed.

-The Roath Lock Studios form part of the massive urban redevelopment of a derelict inner harbour area of Cardiff Bay to create Porth Teigr, a modern vibrant waterfront development in an initiative between the Welsh Assembly and Igloo, which now sees the site becoming the centre point for creative industries in Wales.
+The Roath Lock Studios form part of the massive redevelopment of a derelict inner harbour area of Cardiff Bay.
+Initiated by the Welsh Assembly and Igloo, from the redevelopment would arise Porth Teigr, a modern and vibrant waterfront envisioned as the future centre point for creative industries in Wales.

-Lancashire-based company Collinson plc were chosen to construct the new home of the Doctor Who Experience, supplying one of their tension membrane buildings, which, with the ability to offer clear spans of up to 100m by virtually any length provided the perfect clear open internal space for BBC Worldwide to create a memorable exhibition which will take visitors on an exciting journey through special effects, sets and memorabilia from the series, including a recreation of the modern TARDIS.
+Lancashire-based company, Collinson, were chosen to construct the new home of the Doctor Who Experience, in no small part because their tension membrane buildings were the perfect solution to a need for versatile space.
+Their ability to offer clear spans of up to 100m-by-virtually-any-length would give the internal space for BBC Worldwide to create a memorable exhibition, taking visitors on an exciting journey through special effects, sets, and memorabilia from the series which would include a recreation of the modern TARDIS.

-Working in conjunction with Cardiff City Council and their chosen architects Holder Mathias, Collinson designed and constructed the 3000m” building, housing 4181m” of internal space which in addition to the main exhibition hall incorporates a first floor mezzanine and two storey accommodation comprising reception area, café, classroom, kitchen, washrooms and offices.
+Working in conjunction with Cardiff City Council and their chosen architects, Holder Mathias, Collinson designed and constructed the 3000m2 building, housing 4181m2 of internal space.
+In addition to the main exhibition hall, this incorporates a first floor mezzanine and two-storey accommodation comprising a reception area, café, classroom, kitchen, washrooms and offices.

-Earthlings will have a chance to visit the Experience, with an opportunity to board the TARDIS, meet the Doctor, Daleks, Cybermen, Ice Warriors and many more from the 20th July 2012.
+Earthlings will have a chance to visit the Experience, with an opportunity to board the TARDIS, and to meet the Doctor, Daleks, Cybermen, Ice Warriors and many more, from the 20th July 2012.